Newborn Care & Lactation

 We are so excited you have allowed us the privilege to join you in caring for your child.

 At our office, we provide comprehensive care for your infant in a warm and friendly environment.
-We offer a multi-disciplinary approach that represents years of experience in dealing with newborn babies, combined with a breastfeeding support group and experienced support nurses that will help you through this stage of raising your child.
+We offer a multi-disciplinary approach that represents years of experience in dealing with newborn babies, combined with an infant feeding support group and experienced support nurses that will help you through this stage of raising your child.

 We believe we have brought together the best group of doctors, nurses, and other professionals, along with services and technology to ensure we take the best care of your child.